BotezatuHoria/Splitty/docs/agendas/2-27_agenda.md

 # Points of action

  - How do we plan on finishing the Code of Conduct?
 (5 min) Tim suggests finishing it on Thursday but Tom suggests finishing it before then so that we can review it and agree on the final draft.
 We decided that Tim Horia and Tautvydas will finish it before Thursday and we will review it on Thursday.
-Illiya suggests standartizing the COC so that it seems more formal.
+Ilia suggests standartizing the COC so that it seems more formal.

  - We didn't finish the front end last week, should we work on it this week?
 (5 min) Horia already started doing the front-end mock design.
 We agreed to try and do the controllers and front-end until Thursday and later distribute tasks further based on the lines of codes we have.